cmw2/BuildingAIDemos/README.md

 This repository contains a collection of simple sample code demonstrating various methods for calling models hosted in AI Foundry.
 Each sample focuses on straightforward inferencing without complex features like agents or RAG.

+## Sample Code

+This repository contains sample code intended for demonstration purposes.
+The code is provided as-is and may require modifications to fit specific use cases or production environments.

 ## Project Structure

 ```